devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 }
 ```

-Sensitive values are hidden from normal CLI output — `plan` and `apply` won't print them to your terminal or CI logs.
+Sensitive values are hidden from normal CLI output, `plan` and `apply` won't print them to your terminal or CI logs.

 > **Sensitive does not mean encrypted state.** This is, in my experience, the single most operationally dangerous misunderstanding new Terraform users carry.
 Sensitive values may still exist in plaintext in Terraform state.